onsi/ginkgo/docs/index.md

 })
 ```

 all the infrastructure around generating table entry descriptions applies here as well - though the description will be the title of the generated container.
-Note that you **must** add subject nodes in the body function if you want `DescribeHandleSubtree` to add specs.
+Note that you **must** add subject nodes in the body function if you want `DescribeTableSubtree` to add specs.

 ### Alternatives to Dot-Importing Ginkgo